 Manifest is eager to receive a wide range of submissions of excellent writing.

 Jury and Curator

-Written submissions will be juried by a 9-12 member panel of professional and academic volunteer advisors with a broad range of expertise.
+Written submissions will be juried by a panel of professional and academic volunteer advisors with a broad range of expertise.
 The jury will then pass along their scores to the project curator who will assemble the final selections from the jury-approved pool.

 Each artist/author selected for inclusion in any given book

 will receive one complimentary copy of that publication.
 The books produced for this ongoing project have increased in page count and print quality each year, with the most recent publication reaching 184 pages in length.
 In 2011, the INDA 5 was awarded a national silver medal award from the Independent Publishers Association in their New York City ceremony, the INDA 8 received a bronze medal award in 2015, and in 2013 the INPHA 1 received a bronze medal award in the same ceremony, with the INPHA 5 winning a bronze in 2019, and INPHA 8 winning a gold medal award in 2022.
 Manifest's books are distributed to bookstores and university libraries across the country, including museum bookstores, and are available through Amazon.com as well as at Manifest Gallery and on the Manifest website.
 Arts patrons, artists, professors, and art students around the world collect our publications.
 The books are offered at an academic discount to professors, students, and institutions of learning around the world.